Traumatic Brain Injury & Your Vermont Workers' Compensation Claim

 Nurse Case Manager

 Our attorneys at Biggam Fox Skinner often ask the workers’ compensation insurer to assign a nurse case manager to our clients with TBIs.
 A nurse case manager is a medically trained nurse hired by the insurance company to help you get the treatment you need.
-A good nurse case manager can be extremely helpful in a TBI claim because they know what specialists and what treatments are available for a traumatic brain injury.
+A good nurse case manager can be extremely helpful because they know what specialists and what treatments are available for a traumatic brain injury.
 They can keep your claim moving and make sure you’re not missing out on treatment.

 These are some ways a good NCM can help: